dynamitrr/4B0UT-.-L4R4/README.md

 # P0NY.T0WN.1NF0

-most of my info is in my strawpage
+everything about me is in my strawpage

 https://all-about-lara.straw.page

-. . what's NOT stated there , is my pony town info !!!!
+. . what's NOT stated there , are these !!!!

-i may not write it due to character limitations, but do NOT copy my skins, you're just an unoriginal cornball slight inspo WITH PERMISSION is okay , however
+i may not write it due to character limitations, but do NOT copy my skins , inspo from my skins isn't ok either

 i use a ton of abbreviations in my skins , here's a few of them !